Venus House

 The house was listed on the National Register of Historic Places on April 22, 1991.

 History

-The house, built c 1800, is the former home of Marie Francois Venus, a free Creole woman of color.
-The house was originally located in the small community of Grand Prairie.
-The house was constructed entirely of mortise and tenon construction.
-It features bousillage, a natural insulation that was once common in the walls of Cajun and Creole dwellings.
-It was usually made by mixing mud with spanish moss or animal hair and held into place by a series of wood bars (barreaux), set between the posts, which resulted into the walls.
+Built circa 1791, the house is the former home of Marie François Venus, a free Creole woman of color.
+Originally located in the small community of Grand Prairie, the house features bousillage construction, a natural insulation once common in Cajun and Creole dwellings.
+Typically made by mixing mud with spanish moss or animal hair, it was held in place by wooden bars (barreaux) set between the posts, forming the walls.
+Originally built using mortise and tenon joinery, it showcases traditional construction techniques.